 8. Gaultheria mucronata ‘Pink’

 Although called “Pink,” the ripe berries of this ornamental shrub can develop deeper purple tones.
-Native to southern South America, these berries are edible but bland, often grown more for decorative purposes than flavor.
+Native to southern South America, these berries can be eaten but have a bland taste.
+They are often grown more for decoration than for flavor.
 They are a good example of plants that straddle the line between ornamental and edible in foraging conversations.

 9. Açaí Berry (Euterpe oleracea)